| VEGETABLE [Wed 8 Aug, 11:32] PST (Gumly Gumly -17) | Vegetarian - (10 replies) Could I survive in Cuba if I am a vegetarian? I want to go

 |

-Yes, there is religious freedom in Cuba.
+| Anonymous [Wed 8 Aug, 17:57] PST (Gumly Gumly -17) | 5.
+Religious freedom in Cuba Yes, there is religious freedom in Cuba.
 Were you expecting a prohibition on vegetarianism?
 May I personally award you dumb comment of the day? |

-uhhh...uhhhh...where did this come from beavis!
+| Anonymous [Wed 8 Aug, 21:12] PST (Gumly Gumly -17) | 6. #5 uhhh...uhhhh...where did this come from beavis!
 Sorry but your comment takes the prize...or don't you see it...everyone else did! |

-Anonymous [Thu 9 Aug, 05:57] PST (Gumly Gumly -17) |
+| Anonymous [Thu 9 Aug, 05:57] PST (Gumly Gumly -17) | 7.
+What the fu%* If this board were about any OTHER country besides Cuba,

 would you be asking this silly question?
 Did you expect to be forced to